-4.6 OVERTIME AND COMPENSATORY TIME
+4.6 OVERTIME

-4.6.1 OVERTIME
+4.6.1 IN GENERAL

-The city will pay overtime in accordance with the Fair Labor Standards Act (FLSA) at one and one-half times the base rate or hourly rate for all hours worked in excess of the hours per week or work period set forth in the WORK HOURS section of this handbook.
+The city will calculate and pay overtime in accordance with the Fair Labor Standards Act (FLSA) at one and one-half times the base rate or hourly rate for all hours worked in excess of the hours per week or work period set forth in Section 4.2 ("Work Hours") of this handbook.

-Overtime will be permitted only with prior approval of the Department Head or the Mayor prior to the commencement of such work or when absolutely necessary due to emergency conditions.
+Overtime will be permitted only with prior approval of the employee's department head or the Mayor prior to the commencement of such work or when absolutely necessary due to emergency conditions.
 Failure to obtain prior approval before working overtime will result in disciplinary action, including but not limited to suspension without pay.